btd1337/writer/CONTRIBUTING.md

 * **If you can understand and would like to translate into multiple languages, please make separated PRs per languages!** It's not good thing to include more than two translation in your one PR.
 * Only edit and add `po/LINGUAS`, `po/extra/LINGUAS`, `po/<language_code>.po` and `po/extra/<language_code>.po` to your PR if you would like to add/update translation.
 Do NOT add other files in your PR.
 * If you have some knowledge of meson & ninja, please make sure your translation works by building this app.
 See [README.md](README.md) if you need.
+-->
+## Writing Some Code

+Before coding, fork the project and build it as explained above.

+We are using Vala, as many other elementary OS apps, so it would be better if you know a bit about it, but you don't have to be an expert.

+Before writing some code, let the others know on what you'll be working.
+The best way to do that is to go to the related issue (or create it if it doesn't exist yet), and to say that you are working on it.
+Then start a new branch on your fork, based on `master` (and be sure master is up-to-date).
+You can start coding.

+We use the [same conventions as elementary OS](https://elementary.io/fr/docs/code/reference#code-style) in our code, please try to respect them.

 ## References